Filtering for Anderson acceleration: Numerics

+By the analysis of \cite{CoWi17}, the fixed-point iteration $g(u_k) = u_k + \beta w_{k+1}$ is contractive for $0 < \beta \le \beta^\ast \coloneqq (1 + \sqrt 3/2 + \pi/3)^{-2}$.
+Accelerating the fixed-point iteration written in terms of a constant damping factor $\beta$ is the same as accelerating the original fixed-point iteration $g(u_k) = u_k + w_{k+1}$ using $\beta_k = \beta$ for each iteration $k$ in either original AA or FAA algorithm \ref{alg:faa}.
 We consider iterations both with and without the damping factor $\beta$ sufficiently small.
 In table \ref{tabl:qmono-tsvd} we show the number of iterations to residual convergence $\nr{w_k} < 10^{-10}$ from the starting guess of $u_0 = 0$.
 We compare the filtering algorithm with maximum condition number $\bar \kappa = 10^8$ with the TSVD algorithm with maximum condition number up to $10^8$.

 For the contractive iteration with $\beta = \beta^\ast$ we see the TSVD approach for limiting the condition number overall slows convergence as the maximum allowed condition number $\bar \kappa$ is decreased.
 The filtering approach also limits the condition number but improves convergence, so long as the minimum allowable angle $c_s$ between columns of the least squares matrix $F_k$ in the angle filtering algorithm \ref{alg:lfilt} is not too large.
 In this case $c_s = 2^{-1/2}$ is too large, and restricts the algorithmic depth after filtering to $m=1$.
 Results for the FAA algorithm \ref{alg:faa} are only shown here for the maximum condition number $\bar \kappa$ shown for the TSVD since the length filtering algorithm \ref{alg:lfilt} overestimates the condition, hence as shown in the previous examples actually restricts the condition number to several orders of magnitude less than $\bar \kappa$.
 The agreement in the iteration counts for filtering as algorithmic depth $m$ is increased reflects the length-filtering algorithm cutting off older columns from $F_k$ so that increasing $m$ does not actually change the iteration after a certain point, whereas the TSVD continues to use all columns available which can slow convergence.